Towards large-scale probabilistic set covering problems: an efficient Benders decomposition approach: Benders decomposition

-For a solution $v^* \in [0,1]^m$, there always exists a feasible solution $z^*$ satisfying \eqref{cons:vandz}, and thus $\Psi(v^*)$ can be presented as follows:
+For a solution $v^* \in [0,1]^m$ (encountered in the \BnC search tree of the \BD algorithm), there always exists a feasible solution $z^*$ satisfying \eqref{cons:vandz}, and thus $\Psi(v^*)$ can be presented as follows:

-Note that as discussed in the end of \cref{sec:formulation}, it is also possible to project $v$ variables out from the formulation.
-However, based on our experience, leaving the $v$ variables (whose number $m$ is generally not large) in the master problem makes the \BD algorithm converge much faster, and thus improves the overall performance.
+Note that as shown in \cref{property:relax}, it is also possible to project the $v$ variables out from the formulation.
+However, based on our computational experience, leaving the $v$ variables (whose number $m$ is generally not large) in the master problem makes the \BD algorithm converge much faster, and thus improves the overall performance.